Chapter 13 Bankruptcy Attorney in Essex County, New Jersey

 How are my plan payments determined?

-Your payment is going to be based on the amount of debt you owe, your disposable monthly income, the type of the debt, and any resolution with your creditors who may object to the proposed plan.
+Your payment is going to be based on the amount of debt you owe, your disposable monthly income after deduction of reasonable household expenses, the type of the debt, and any resolution with your creditors who may object to the proposed plan.
 Any payment plan must be approved by the bankruptcy court.
 A skilled NJ bankruptcy attorney can give you the best odds of a speedy resolution.

 Freedom from Debt